israel-dryer/ttkbootstrap/docs/examples/file_search_engine.rst

 File Search Engine
 ==================
 This example demonstrates the use of several styles on the buttons, treeview, and progressbar.
+The overall theme is ``journal``.
+For individual widgets, the applied styles are:

     - browse button: ``primary.TButton``
     - search button: ``primary.Outline.TButton``